 Case Study: Walmart’s Automation Initiative

-Low-code/no-code automation platforms gaining momentum
+Low-code/no-code automation platforms on the rise

 Popular low-code/no-code tools